-Common output indicators for entities are:

-- number of supported public administrations or public services at national, regional - number of supported micro, small and medium-sized enterprises (including cooperative enterprises and social enterprises). - 3.
-The common immediate result indicators for participants
+- 2. Common output indicators for entities are: - number of supported public administrations or public services at national, regional or local level, - number of supported micro, small and medium-sized enterprises (including cooperative enterprises and social enterprises). - 3.
+The common immediate result indicators for participants are: